Nancy Drew: International publications

 The main Nancy Drew series, The Nancy Drew Files, and the Girl Detective books have been translated into a number of languages besides English.
-Estimates vary from between 14 and 25 languages, but 25 seems the most accurate number.
+Estimates vary from between 14 and 25 languages.
 Nancy Drew books have been published in many European countries (especially in Nordic countries and France) as well as in Latin America and Asia.
 The character of Nancy Drew seems to be more popular in some countries than others.
 Nancy Drew books have been in print in Norway since 1941 (the first country outside the United States), in Denmark since 1958, in France since 1955, and in Italy since 1970 by Arnoldo Mondadori Editore.
 Other countries, such as Estonia, have only recently begun printing Nancy Drew books.

-Nancy's name is often changed in translated editions: In France, she is known as Alice Roy; in Sweden, as Kitty Drew; in Finland, as Paula Drew; and in Norway, the book series has the name of Frøken Detektiv (Miss Detective), though the heroine's name is still Nancy Drew inside the books.
+Nancy's name is often changed in translated editions: in France, she is known as Alice Roy; in Sweden, as Kitty Drew; in Finland, as Paula Drew; and in Norway, the book series has the name of Frøken Detektiv (Miss Detective), though the heroine's name is still Nancy Drew inside the books.
 In Germany, Nancy is a German law student named Susanne Langen.
 George Fayne's name is even more frequently changed, to Georgia, Joyce, Kitty, or Marion.
 Cover art and series order is often changed as well, and in many countries, only a limited number of Drew books are available in translation.